 International Letters of Chemistry, Physics and Astronomy (Volume 66)

-A. C. Adindu et al., "Corrosion Inhibition and Adsorption Behavior of Extract of Funtumia elastica on Mild Steel in Acidic Solution", International Letters of Chemistry, Physics and Astronomy, Vol. 66, pp. 119-132, 2016
+C. B. Adindu et al., "Corrosion Inhibition and Adsorption Behavior of Extract of Funtumia elastica on Mild Steel in Acidic Solution", International Letters of Chemistry, Physics and Astronomy, Vol. 66, pp. 119-132, 2016